GYahia/MySQL/UnicornCompanies/ReadMe.md

 ORDER BY value_country DESC;
 ```

-## US and China are way higher on the list interms of value of their companies
+#### US and China are way higher on the list in terms of value of their companies

 ```{r}
 SELECT Country, ROUND(AVG(Valuation),2) AS avg_value